Michael Rosemann

-Michael Rosemann (born 7 October 1967) is a German information systems researcher and professor at the Queensland University of Technology, Brisbane, Australia.
+Michael Rosemann (born 7 October 1967) is a German-Australian information systems researcher and professor at the Queensland University of Technology, Brisbane, Australia.
 He is currently the director of the Centre for Future Enterprise at QUT.
 His research interests include revenue resilience, business process management, trust management and innovation systems.
 Rosemann is also the honorary consul of the Federal Republic of Germany in Southern Queensland.

 Biography

 Born in Bremen, Germany, Rosemann received a master's degree in Business Administration and a PhD in Information Systems (1995) from the Westphalian-Wilhelms University Muenster.
 In 1992 he started working at the Westphalian-Wilhelms University Muenster in the Department of Information Systems.
 In 1993, he co-authored his first book with Joerg Becker called 'Logistics and CIM'.
 During his time in Muenster, Rosemann conducted research in the areas of reference modelling, the quality of conceptual models, process monitoring and large-scale enterprise systems management.
 He taught in the areas of information systems, operations management and logistics.

-In 1999, Rosemann started as a senior lecturer at the Queensland University of Technology, where he was promoted to associate professor (2001) and professor (2004).
+In 1999, Rosemann started as a senior lecturer at the Queensland University of Technology (QUT), where he was promoted to associate professor (2001) and professor (2004).
 He was the head of QUT's Information Systems School from 2010 to 2016 and executive director, corporate engagement, in 2017–2018.
 Since 1 January 2019, he is a professor in QUT's School of Management.
-He became the Director of QUT's Centre for Future Enterprise, one of QUT's eleven tier 1 research centres, in January 2020.
+He became the Director of QUT's Centre for Future Enterprise in January 2020.

 Rosemann spent sabbaticals at Babson College, USA, (with Tom Davenport) and the Technical University of Eindhoven, the Netherlands (with Wil van der Aalst).

 In 2007, he was the chair of the first International Conference on Business Process Management (BPM 2007) outside Europe.
 He also was the co-chair of the Austral-Asian Conference on Information Systems (ACIS) in 2010 and program co-chair of the International Conference on Information Systems (ICIS) in December 2018.
-He will be the coordination chair of the International Conference on Business Process Management in 2024 and one of the three organising chairs of the International Conference on Information Systems (ICIS) in 2026.
+He was the coordination chair of the International Conference on Business Process Management in 2024 and one of the three organising chairs of the International Conference on Information Systems (ICIS) in Lisbon, Portugal in 2026.

 Rosemann is a Fellow of the Queensland Academy of Arts and Sciences and a Fellow of the Australian Computer Society.
 He is also the Vice President of Strategic Partnerships for the Association of Information Systems.

 Rosemann became the honorary consul of the Federal Republic of Germany in Southern Queensland in May 2016.
 Rosemann's home town of Weyhe honored his role with an entry into the 'Golden Book' of Weyhe in July 2017.
 As the honorary consul he initiated and is responsible for the Brisbane German Week.

 In April 2020, he coordinated two repatriation flights from Brisbane to Germany triggered by the COVID pandemic.
 Rosemann is the Patron of the Brisbane German Club.